mkchoi212/Maroon/README.md

 # Making changes
 If you want to work on something, PLEASE MAKE A NEW BRNAHC and make a pull request, which I will first review and then approve.

+#Known Bugs
+## Reverse-geocoding
+Currently, Apple and Google's reverse-geocoding service is used in order to get the cooridnates of buildings on campus.
+Maybe because campus buidlings within A&M's campus is not well indexed within mapping servers, some locations produce inaccurate coordinates.
+This maybe could be solved by tweaking with the structure of the address fed into the server?

+##Contacts
+Animations for tapping and holding onto contact tableview cells is slightly unnatural.

+#Future Features
 # Licence
 TAMU Mobile is released under the MIT license.
 See LICENSE for details.